-46 Okaloosa County, Southwestern Crestview Bypass Triumph Grant Award - \$64,100,000
+46 Okaloosa County, Southwestern Crestview Bypass

+Triumph Grant Award - \$64,100,000 Grantee Match -\$134,919,000 Total Project Cost- \$199,019,000

 During 2020, Okaloosa County secured the final matching commitments at the local level and from the Florida Department of Transportation.
 The project's design is now 100% complete, all right-of-way has been acquired and contracting for the construction will be completed by December 31 in accordance with the Agreement.

-Due to COVID-19 suspension of field visits by FDEP and the Army Corp, the project's permitting timeline has been delayed.
+Due to COVID-19 suspension of field visits by FDEP and the Army Corps of Engineers, the project's permitting timeline was delayed.
 The County requested, and was granted, an amendment that extended the date of project completion due to COVID-19 related delays.